ghb24/NECI_STABLE/docs/pages/01_user_doc/02_calculation_inputs.md

 -   **GAS-SPEC**<br>
-    Perform a *Generalized Active Spaces* (GAS) calculation and specify the GAS spaces.
-It is possible to select the actual implementation with the `GAS-CI` keyword.
+    Perform a *Generalized Active Spaces* (GAS) calculation and specify the GAS spaces.[@Weser2021] It is possible to select the actual implementation with the `GAS-CI` keyword.
 It is possible to use *local* or *cumulative* constraints on the particle number.
 Local constraints define the minimum and maximum particle number per GAS space.